tony-albanese/ci-project-4/README.md

 + the simplest authentication with allauth - username and password
 + creating the simplest database models and relationships that would give a minimally functioning product.
 This included:
     + adding a book with basic info: title, author, description, genre
-    + deleting a book (only books the user themself posted)
+    + deleting a book (only books the user themselves posted)
     + leaving a comment
     + loading books and displaying them
 Search and filter would be added later.